-For the past five years, my wife has worked part-time while I continued full-time.
+After giving birth to our daughter, my wife returned to work part-time while I continued full-time.
 Because she worked less hours and had no commute, she agreed to take on the lion’s share of the housework.
 While we were both still busier than we would have liked, this extra time drastically improved our lifestyle while we were both still working.

-I retired from my job in December, but my wife continues to work in her part-time position.
+I retired from my job in December 2017, but my wife continues to work in her part-time position.
 Our roles at home have shifted with me taking on the bulk of the household chores.
-She now has more time and less stress while not changing her work situation at all.
+She has more time and less stress while incrementally cutting down her work hours.

 This helped us get past the fear of making a big change.
-We also benefit from her continued income and ability to get affordable health insurance.
-This allows us to live a far better lifestyle with no financial stress.
+We’ve also benefitted from her continued income and ability to get affordable health insurance.
+This allows us to live a far better lifestyle with little financial stress.

 I often beat the drum about redefining retirement.
 I am certainly not alone in sharing this message.